 Put a Former Prosecutor on Your Side Passionate About Defending My Clients

-Brooksville DUI Lawyer
+Brooksville DUI Defense Attorneys

-Aggressive Defense Against DUI Charges in Hernando County
+Defensive Strategies Against DUI Charges in Hernando County

 In Florida, operating a motor vehicle or boat while under the influence of alcohol or drugs is illegal.
 A police officer can arrest you if your blood alcohol concentration (BAC) is over the legal limit while operating the vehicle.
-However, you can also be arrested if you are observed to be impaired by an arresting officer even with a BAC below the limit.
+However, you can also be arrested if you are observed to be impaired by an arresting officer, even with a BAC below the limit.

 Most people believe they cannot fight a DUI – but this is not true.
 There are plenty of legal strategies that can be explored, but you will need a Hernando County criminal defense lawyer experienced in DUI defense.
 As a former state prosecutor and now a Brooksville DUI lawyer, I have experience on both sides of the courtroom.
 That means I have working relationships with the DA’s office and understand their mindset and tactics.
 My experience works to your advantage.
 Call Conageski Law today.